-Selection of occupations to be considered in the CVITM was accomplished through a process of crosswalking occupations by SOC code with Department of Labor resources for matching particular skill sets with occupations.
-The CVITM measures 36 selected occupational categories that are highly correlated with measured skill sets in thinking creatively, originality and fine arts knowledge as measured by the Employment and Training Administration's "ONET" occupational network database.
+Selection of occupations to be considered in the CVI[TM] was accomplished through a process of cross-walking occupations by SOC code with Department of Labor resources for matching particular skill sets with occupations.
+The CVI[TM] measures 36 selected occupational categories that are highly correlated with measured skill sets in thinking creatively, originality and fine arts knowledge as measured by the Employment and Training Administration's "ONET" occupational network database.
 Given this meticulous selection of occupations, the CVITM presents a highly justifiable report on creative economy employment.

 Occupation data in the Creative Vitality Index come from Economic Modeling Specialist Inc. (EMSI).
 EMSI's proprietary labor market data and modeling provide data on art workers that are full-time, part-time, and contract workers.
+This is referred part-time, and contract workers.
 This is referred to as their "complete" employment set.
+The 2011 to as their "complete" employment set.
 The 2011 total job count (19,500) for Minneapolis in the 36 occupations that the CVI measures (listed on page 9) reflects all workers in those occupational categories.
-As a percentage of the overall workforce, creative workers measured in the CVI constitute 5% of the creative workforce-19,500 of 402,000 total jobs.
-It is important to note that the total jobs figure also reflects EMSI's complete employment set, meaning that the full, part-time, and contractor workers, including agricultural workers, are included in the total.
-The total number of full-time workers in Minneapolis according to EMSI is 307,000.
+As a percentage of the overall workford uppic creative workers measured in the CVI constitute 5% of the creative workforce-19,500 of 402,000 total jobs.
+It is important to note that the total jobs figure also reflects EMSI's complete employment set, meaning that the full, part-time, and contractor workers, including agricultural workers, are included in Minneapolis according to EMSI is 307,000.
 This figure is reflected similarly but not exactly by Quarterly Census of Employment and Wages (QCEW) data sets frequently used by the Department of City Planning.
 EMSI's employment totals differ from data directly from QCEW reports because 1) EMSI does not suppress labor market data the way the Bureau of Labor Statistics (BLS) is required to and 2) EMSI's data, while based on QCEW data, is both more current than BLS data and modeled to account for additional deficiencies in QCEW data sets.
 Total "complete" jobs in Minneapolis using this method is 402,000.
-One could compare full-time creative workers to full-time creative workers, but the nature of art workers as regularly part-time or contractors CVI chooses to include the "complete" employment full-time workers.
+One could compare full-time creative of art workers as regularly part-time or contractors would dramatically undercount this workforce.
+The CVI chooses to include the "complete" employment spectrum for creative occupations instead of only full-time workers.